csinva/csinva.github.io/_notes/neuro/vissci.md

 - dimensions
 	- spatial res.
 	- temporal res.
-	- depth
+	- depth - how deep in can you image
-	- toxicity
+	- toxicity - does it damage the cells
-	- spatial field
+	- spatial field - how big a region can you see
 	- temporal duration (how long it can stay in)
 	- invasiveness